CONFIDENTIALITY OF STUDENT RECORDS

 Types and Locations of Educational References

-- Academic Records (Student Administrative Services): This file includes a student’s official transcript, admission application and supporting credentials, and records of actions affecting academic status (e.g., petitions and corrections of academic records).
+- Academic Records (Enrollment Services): This file includes a student’s official transcript, admission application and supporting credentials, and records of actions affecting academic status (e.g., petitions and corrections of academic records).
 Transcripts are maintained permanently.

 - Student Progress File (Dean of Students Office): This file includes correspondence, notations of disciplinary actions, housing records, and student activity records.

-- Financial Aid and Student Loans (Student Administrative Services): This file contains financial aid applications, needs analysis statements, correspondence, and awards made.
+- Financial Aid and Student Loans (Enrollment Services): This file contains financial aid applications, needs analysis statements, correspondence, and awards made.

 - Student Placement Records (Career Development Center): This file contains recommendations, unofficial copies of academic records, and correspondence.